werderame/werderame.github.io/portfolio-projects/personal_finances/README.md

 ## **Future Enhancements**

-* **Machine Learning Integration**: Build a machine learning model to suggest categories for ambiguous or uncategorized transactions.
 * **Visualization**: Add data visualization tools for analyzing spending patterns.
 * **Multi-Criteria Matching**: Incorporate additional heuristics for more robust categorization.
 * **Web-Based Interface**: Develop a user-friendly dashboard for manual review and updates.